ipr/qModPlay/README.txt

 Point is, non-profit use only: this is supposed to stay open so that modules can be played in future also when there's no PC anymore and everything is done on handheld-devices (or other such scenario).

-Status:
+Current status:

-Some fileformats mostly read, others not so much.
+* Some fileformats mostly read, others not so much
+ - some sample-formats are not yet handled
+ - sample-format handling is biggest step to do before starting work on playback of modules..
-Decode/playback missing from all currently (working on it).
+* Decode/playback of modules missing from all currently (working on it)

-List below:
+* Application-side "framework" for handling playback mostly done
+ - may need some work but should make noise when data is given by player-object
+* packed/crunched file support started using external libraries for most common cases
+ - LhA and LZX archive libraries should be fully functional (GUI-side missing)
+ - XPK/XFD and other "cruncher" formats in progress..
+* GUI/playlist is still awful.. need to work on that later..

+Status by module formats below:
 * DBM0 (DigiBooster PRO)
   - fileformat is missing sample-handling (working on it)
   - no playback